rickbenavidez/ruby_llm/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "RubyLLM is a delightful Ruby way to work with AI."
+description: RubyLLM is a delightful Ruby way to work with AI.
 permalink: /
 ---